Awanui

 For much of the 20th century, Awanui was dominated by the Kaitaia Co-operative Dairy Factory, located immediately north of the township.
 The factory was constructed in 1926, which included the current wharf structure at Unahi.
 In 1986, the Kaitaia Co-operative merged with the neighbouring Northland Dairy Company.
 A sequence of such mergers would eventually form Fonterra.
 Given the distance away from markets, together with improved farming technology and transportation methods, these mergers eventually forced the factory at Awanui to close by the early 1990s.
-Dairy farms remain active in the area, although smaller, with milk being transported to the Kauri Dairy Factory just north of Whangarei, approximately 100 km south.
+Dairy farms remain active in the area, although smaller, with milk being transported to the Kauri Dairy Factory just north of Whangārei, approximately 100 km south.

 In the 1920s, kauri timber and gum from Kaitaia moved to the coast through Awanui.

 State Highway 1 and 10 intersect at Awanui.
 Waiharara is 16 km to the north west, Kaingaroa is about 6 km to the north east, and Kaitaia is 7 km south.